legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 26.2.5.
 Safe Manning Document

-### 28. SURVEY, CERTIFICATION, INSPECTION AND MAINTENANCE

-### 26.2.6.
-Application for a Safe Manning Document

-Any application for a Safe Manning Document should be made by the owner, or a person authorised to act on their behalf, to the flag Administration of the vessel and include a clear and concise explanation of how:

-### 26.2.1.
-Introduction

-When the manning level has been agreed, a Safe Manning Document should be issued for that vessel in a format which complies with the requirements of SOLAS, as amended.
-It should be retained on board and be available for inspection by an authorised person, whenever required.
+SOLAS requires that vessels over 500GT, excluding pleasure yachts not engaged in trade, carry a Safe Manning Document.
+Owners and operators of vessels below 500GT, or those above 500GT solely engaged for pleasure, may also choose to hold a Safe Manning Document.
+This will allow the owner to consider a ‘range and risk’ approach when determining manning levels.

 In the event of any change in equipment, construction or use of the vessel, which may affect the safe manning level, the owner or operator should make an application for the issue of a new Safe Manning Document.

 ### 28.4.
 Periodical Surveys

-The Administration with which the vessel is registered is obliged to investigate accidents or incidents in accordance with the requirements of International Conventions.
-Apart from this legal requirement, an Administration investigates such occurrences to demonstrate the effective control and importance they attach to safety at sea.

-The owner/operators or managing agent of all seagoing yachts of more than 24 metres Load Line length must ensure that personnel required for the safe operation of the vessel have recent and relevant experience of the type and size of vessel, and the type of operation in which it is engaged.
-See National Annex.

 A proposal should only be approved and Safe Manning Document issued provided the manning level fully satisfies these principles, recommendations and guidelines.

+When the manning level has been agreed, a Safe Manning Document should be issued for that vessel in a format which complies with the requirements of SOLAS, as amended.
+It should be retained on board and be available for inspection by an authorised person, whenever required.

+In the event of any change in equipment, construction or use of the vessel, which may affect the safe manning level, the owner or operator should make an application for the issue of a new Safe Manning Document.

 ### 28.6.
 Use of a Classification Society Surveyor to act on the behalf of the Administration

-### 26.2.9.
-Personal Water Craft

-The operators are reminded that operation of personal watercraft should comply with the applicable legislation of the state in whose waters they are being operated.

-### 27. PASSENGERS
+### 26.2.7.
+Indicative Manning Levels

+The owner/operators or managing agent of all seagoing yachts of more than 24 metres Load Line length must ensure that personnel required for the safe operation of the vessel have recent and relevant experience of the type and size of vessel, and the type of operation in which it is engaged.
+See National Annex.

+### 26.2.8.
+Sailing Vessels

 ### 31. INTERNATIONAL SHIP AND PORT FACILITY CODE